Queens road rage incident ends with stabbing on Upper East Side

-UPPER EAST SIDE, Manhattan (WABC) -- One man is facing charges after an alleged road rage stabbing on the Upper East Side.
+UPPER EAST SIDE, Manhattan (WABC) -- Two men are facing charges after an alleged road rage stabbing on the Upper East Side.

-Police say the two men first got into an argument in Queens around 7 p.m.
+Police say the men first got into an argument in Queens around 7 p.m.
 Tuesday.

 As they drove into Manhattan, they apparently repeatedly cut each other off.

-They eventually crashed near East 62nd Street and Lexington Avenue, where the driver of a yellow pickup truck, 28-year-old Antal Lakatos, allegedly stabbed the 28-year-old driver of a black sedan.
+They eventually crashed near East 62nd Street and Lexington Avenue, where the driver of a yellow pickup truck, 38-year-old Shaker Ahmad, allegedly stabbed 28-year-old Antal Lakatos, the driver of a black sedan.

+After the stabbing, he dropped his knife and told responding officers "I didn't do anything," they said.

 Lakatos is charged with assault.